DIY Human Enhancement Clinic #1

 This workshop is suitable for artists, students and scientists and anyone interested.
 Entrance fee € 10,-

 The DIY Human Enhancement Clinic investigates novel strategies for public engagement with new developments in biotechnology.
 By bringing artistic, scientific and humanities research together with the public in a hands-on space, the clinic aims to create reciprocity, shared responsibility and a more humane understanding and development of technologies to enhance human kind.

 Špela Petrič (1980), BSc, MA, lives in Ljubljana, Slovenia.
-She was artist in residence at Waag Society and is now a fellow researcher.
+She was artist in residence at Waag and is now a fellow researcher.
 Her artistic practice combines natural sciences, new media and performance.

 While working towards an egalitarian and critical discourse between the professional and public spheres, she tries to envision artistic experiments that produce questions relevant to anthropology, psychology, and philosophy.
 She extends her artistic research with art/sci workshops devoted to informing and sensitizing the interested public, particularly younger generations.
 She is a member of Hackteria and winner of the Bio Art & Design award.